- -30- then and now (8/22/18)2

 "Of all the teams in the conference, we match up with UMSL worst of all," Shumate explained.
 "They're all strong and physical and we were worried about them all week."

-Central Missouri State defeated the Indians 67-64 in the title game of the MIAA post-season tournament.
+With 2,700 fans crammed into Houck Field House, Central Missouri State defeated the Indians 67-64 in the title game of the MIAA post-season tournament.
+The loss ended a 14-game winning streak at Houck.

 SEMO State was given an at-large berth into the NCAA Division II Men's Basketball Championship.
 The Indians played Central Florida in a South-Central Regional game.
 SEMO State won 60-55 and moved on to face the University of Tennessee-Martin for the regional championship.
 The Indians won 56-53 to become one of eight teams left vying for the national title.